Author & Speaker

 - Interview of Mary by Michael Krasny on KQED’s The Forum

 - Interview on Minnesota Public Radio

 - NPR article "How to Talk to Kids About Climate Change" quotes Mary.
-The podcast -- which is different from the article -- gives a shout-out about Mary's book in the middle!
+The podcast -- different from the article -- recommends book!

-- AUDIOBOOK version of The Parents' Guide to Climate Revolution is here!
+- AUDIOBOOK version of The Parents' Guide to Climate Revolution!

 - Check out the many wonderful reviews on Goodreads and Amazon -- and add your own!